tide-foundation/tidecloak-client-nextJS/README.md

 Export your specific TideCloak settings and hardcode it in your project:
 1. Go to your [Clients](http://localhost:8080/admin/master/console/#/nextjs-test/clients) menu --> `myclient` client ID --> `Action` dropdown --> `Download adaptor configs` option (keep it as `keycloak-oidc-keycloak-json` format)
 2. Download or copy the details of that config and paste it in the project's root folder under `keycloak.json`.
 Yes, it's most likely identical to what's there already, but you need to know this if you're deploying a live instance!
 3. Copy your Tide's public key for this realm from [http://localhost:8080/realms/nextjs-test/protocol/openid-connect/certs](http://localhost:8080/realms/nextjs-test/protocol/openid-connect/certs) and paste it in `keys.json`.
 This is the only key you can and should trust!
-   - Here's how:
-   - In the project root folder, delete the old file: `rm keys.json`
-   - Create and edit a new revision: `nano keys.json`
-   - Paste Tide's public key for this realm.
-   - Exit and save (`CTRL-X` / `CMD-x`)
+Here's a quick way: `curl -o ./keys.json "http://localhost:8080/realms/nextjs-test/protocol/openid-connect/certs"` .

 ## 5. Deploy this Next.JS project locally